mockingbirdconsulting/ttn-pkt-fwd-resin-setup/README.md

 GW_CONTACT_EMAIL  | yourname@yourdomain.com
-GW_ID             | The gateway ID from the TTN console GW_KEY            | The gateway KEY from the TTN console
+GW_ID             | The gateway ID from the TTN console GW_KEY            | The gateway KEY from the TTN console GW_RESET_PIN      | 22

-On the other hand, for the LinkLabs gateway, which has a built-in GPS, you only need:
+On the other hand, for the LinkLabs gateway, which has a built-in GPS, you need:

 DEVICE ENVIRONMENT VARIABLES